labo-China/lightning/README.md

 ## Advantage
 - Fewer dependencies, only depends on built-in modules
 - High extensibility, you can control the server from http-layer to socket-layer by inheriting classes
-- Easily devlopping, just drop your functions into Interface class to implement features
+- Easily developing, just drop your functions into Interface class to implement features

 ## About Author
 I am a middle student from China.
-If I am at school, the devlopping progress may be **very slow**.
+If I am at school, the developing progress may be **very slow**.
 Sorry :(
 You can subscribe me on [bilibili](http://space.bilibili.com/439067826).
 Welcome!